 Chicago will likely struggle in 2022 to get 6.5 wins

-When looking at SOS, the Bears enter 2022 with one of the top three easiest schedules.
+When looking at SOS, the Bears enter 2022 with one of the top-three easiest schedules.
 DraftKings has their projected win total at just 6.5, but that might even be too high.
-The likely No. 4 seed in the NFC North will struggle to find games they will be favored in this year.
+The likely No. 4 seed in the NFC North will struggle to find games they’ll be favored in this year.
 Even games against the Lions project to be difficult given the differing trajectories of these teams.

 Watch out for the Philadelphia Eagles in 2022

-To top it all off, the Eagles pulled off a blockbuster move on draft day by trading and signing AJ Brown from the Titans to a four-year contract.
+To top it all off, the Eagles pulled off a blockbuster move on draft day by trading and signing A.J.
+Brown from the Titans to a four-year contract.
 This gives Hurts three legitimate targets in Brown, DeVonta Smith, and Dallas Goedert, plus Pascal, who comes from Indianapolis.
+Add in one of the better offensive lines in the NFL and there are very few holes on this depth chart.

-8.5 wins is certainly not a low number, but the NFC as a whole is weaker in 2022.
+While 9.5 wins is certainly not a low number, the NFC as a whole is weaker in 2022.
 They have two games against Washington and the Giants plus matchups against the Bears, Lions, Texans, Jaguars, and Steelers.
 The Eagles, barring injuries, arguably have a better shot of winning the NFC East outright than going under their current win total projections.

 Are the Detroit Lions ready to surprise some teams in 2022?

 First of all, I can’t wait to see Dan Campbell on Hard Knocks.
 The number of catchphrases going onto T-shirts will be ridiculous, and I might buy every one of them.
 This is a team in transition, and while not set to compete in 2022, no knee cap will be safe.
 Just look at the way they finished last season.
-After the bye week (Week 9) — when Dan Campbell took over play-calling — the Lions went 3-5-1.
-From Week 13 through 18, they were .500 at 3-3.
+After the bye week (Week 9) — when Campbell took over play-calling — the Lions went 3-5-1.
+From Weeks 13-18, they were .500 at 3-3.